Shelter (2010 film)

-Shelter is a 2010 American supernatural horror thriller film film co-directed by Swedish filmmakers Måns Mårlind and Björn Stein, written by British screenwriter Michael Cooney, and starring Julianne Moore and Jonathan Rhys Meyers.
-The film was released as 6 Souls in the United States on March 1, 2014, for video on demand, followed by a limited theatrical release on April 5, 2014.
+Shelter is a 2010 American supernatural horror thriller film co-directed by Swedish filmmakers Måns Mårlind and Björn Stein, written by British screenwriter Michael Cooney, and starring Julianne Moore and Jonathan Rhys Meyers.
+The film was released as 6 Souls in the United States on March 1, 2013, for video on demand, followed by a limited theatrical release on April 5, 2013.
+The film received negative reviews.

 Plot

 As Dr. Cara Harding (Julianne Moore), a psychologist, and her husband walk home from church on Christmas Eve, he is attacked and killed by unknown suspects.

 Trying to get her to return to the world, her father (Jeffrey DeMunn) introduces her to Adam (Jonathan Rhys Meyers), a patient suspected to have multiple personality disorder.
 The father hopes to convince her to accept unexplainable psychiatric theories.
 Adam takes on seemingly impossible physical characteristics of his other personalities.

 Cara's father at first tells her about only one of Adam's personalities, David Burnberg.
 She learns that David, a personality who needs a wheelchair, was a real person who became a paraplegic and was murdered long ago.
 Cara visits David's mother and tells her about Adam.
 David's mother, who is highly religious, agrees to meet Adam to help Cara cure him.
 Adam, as David, reveals to Mrs. Burnberg details that are private to David.
 She tells Adam he is evil and leaves in distress.

 Adam becomes more aggressive towards others, including Cara, and reveals more of his personalities.
 One of these is Wes, a metal band singer and Satanist suspected to have committed suicide.
 Thinking Adam created the personalities as escapism, Cara visits his home and finds it filthy, run-down, and full of devil worship objects.
 She also finds a decomposing body in the bathtub.
 After calling the police, Cara goes to pick up her daughter Sammy from school.
 Adam is with Sammy in the personality of a family friend.
 He questions Sammy about her faith in God, and Sammy says she does not believe anymore, because her dad was murdered.
 Adam is arrested and questioned about the body in his house.

 Cara revisits Mrs. Bernburg, who directs Cara to a witch doctor known as 'Granny' in the witch mountains.
 After a brief meeting, Granny sends Cara away.
 Cara sneaks back after hearing screams and sees Granny cutting open an old man, sucking out his soul, and blowing it into a container with a strange symbol on it.
 Granny takes a cancerous lump out of his body and sews him up before blowing the soul back into him.
 The old man wakes up seemingly fine.

 The witch doctor turns and asks Cara if she still believes only in science.
 Cara recalls that Adam asks about people's faiths when he meets them.
 She listens to two voice messages on her phone.
 One is from her brother, who is looking after Sammy.
 He tells Cara an old man may have answers for her relating to Adam.